sxalisa003-alt/Amazon_Sales/README.md

 ###### Check the dashboard above for reference.

 #### Overall Business Performance
-* Total Revenue Generated $9 882 00,22
+* Total Revenue Generated: $9 882 00,22
-* Total Order Volume 14 999
+* Total Order Volume: 14 999
-* Total Units Sold 45 306
+* Total Units Sold: 45 306
-* Average Rating 2,99
+* Average Rating: 2,99

 #### Product Category Performance
 * Leading Category in Revenue Generated: Electronics
 * Leading Category in Order Volume: Fashion
 * Leading Category in Average Ratings: Books & Beauty
 ##### Insight
 A category can generate the most revenue without having the highest units sold or average rating.
-This implies that revenue is heavily influenced by product pricing rather than sales volume or customer satisfaction ratings.
+This suggests that revenue is heavily influenced by product pricing or product mix rather than sales volume or customer ratings.
 All categories show a relatively small gap in revenue, sales volume, or ratings, indicating a balanced performance across the categories.
 This balance in performance may reduce revenue risk by preventing overdependence on a single product category.